Create a Single Product Page with HTML5

 background: -moz-linear-gradient(top, #36a9ea 0%, #127fd2 100%);

-background: -webkit-gradient(linear, left top, left bottom, color-stop(0%,#36a9ea), color-stop(100%,#127fd2));
+background: -webkit-gradient(linear, left top, left bottom, color-stop(0%, #36a9ea), color-stop(100%, #127fd2));

-background: -webkit-linear-gradient(top, #36a9ea 0%,#127fd2 100%);
+background: -webkit-linear-gradient(top, #36a9ea 0%, #127fd2 100%);

-background: -o-linear-gradient(top, #36a9ea 0%,#127fd2 100%);
+background: -o-linear-gradient(top, #36a9ea 0%, #127fd2 100%);

-background: -ms-linear-gradient(top, #36a9ea 0%,#127fd2 100%);
+background: -ms-linear-gradient(top, #36a9ea 0%, #127fd2 100%);

-background: linear-gradient(top, #36a9ea 0%,#127fd2 100%);
+background: linear-gradient(to bottom, #36a9ea 0%, #127fd2 100%);

 border: 1px solid #00599d;